e-scooter-2077/documentation/Domain Analysis.md

 ### E-Scooter Subdomain
 *Core Subdomain*
 #### Scooter Monitor Context
 One of the core contexts.
 Responsible for keeping track of scooter positions, battery level and other useful data for many business use cases.
+In other words, the scooter physical state.
-#### Scooter Logic Context
+#### Scooter State Context
-Responsible for defining control policies and applying policies to e-scooters according to other contexts.
+Responsible for defining state policies and applying policies to e-scooters according to other contexts.
 It's considered the ground truth for scooter's logic data like unlocked/locked state.
+#### Scooter Policy Context
+Responsible for defining control policies, like power save, max speed, that depend only on the scooter physical state.
 #### Scooter Physical Control Context
 Responsible for all physical actuation of logic control policies.
 #### Scooter Data Context